Action #998

 for getting the energy dimension.
 Should be straight forward.

-#9 Updated by Mayer Michael almost 11 years ago
+#9 Updated by Mayer Michael about 11 years ago

 ok great.
 We could introduce a new class GCTAAeff3D